Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ![Title Bar & Navigation when the viewport's width is less than 768px](./docs/title-bar-less-than-768px.webp)

-For viewports narrower than 768px, the navigation links disappear and a hamburger icon is rendered on the left hand side.
+For viewports narrower than 768px, the navigation links disappear and a hamburger icon is rendered on the left-hand side.

 ![Title Bar & Navigation when the viewport's width is less than 768px, with the hamburger menu open](./docs/title-bar-less-than-768px-with-burger-menu-open.webp)